Get your free photography lesson plan

 You can avoid longitudinal chromatic aberration by closing down the aperture.

-It will decrease the amount of light that will reach your lens, and you have to compensate by decreasing your shutter speed and adjusting the ISO to get the proper exposure that you desire.
+It will decrease the amount of light that reaches your lens, and you must compensate by decreasing your shutter speed and adjusting the ISO to get the proper exposure you desire.

 7. Use an achromatic lens

-Achromatic lenses are often used by photographers to avoid chromatic aberration.
+Photographers often use achromatic lenses to avoid chromatic aberration.

-These lenses work by bringing two-wavelength (usually red and blue) to help these two colors focus on the same plane.
+These lenses bring two-wavelengths (usually red and blue) to help these two colors focus on the same plane.

 Achromatic lenses often feature two individual lenses with two different amounts of dispersion.
 One of these two lenses is usually made out of ultra-low dispersion glass.